wp-plugins/wp-genesis-box/readme.txt

 == Changelog ==

+= 0.1.6 =
+- minor plugin settings page update
+- added more images to rotation
+- try to use site name instead of "This Website"

 = 0.1.5 =
 - put submit button at the top of the plugin settings page
 - spruce up the plugin settings page a bit